Pherakki/SimpleDSCSModManager/README.md

 2. Alternatively, Windows users can download the latest release of SimpleDSCSModManager.
 Extract it somewhere on your computer and run `SimpleDSCSModManager.exe`.
 This may or may not work on your particular system.

 ## Usage
 A guide to usage can be found in the accompanying documentation in the file `user_guide.pdf`.
+Detailed guidance on creating mods for SimpleDSCSModManager is found in `modders_guide.pdf`.

 ## Mod File Format
 There are several options for creating a mod compatible with the mod manager, which are detailed in the accompanying user guide and CYMIS specification documents.
 The most basic format will consist of a zip file contain the folder "modfiles" and a JSON file called "METADATA.json", where "modfiles" contains the files to be installed and "METADATA.json" contains a JSON dictionary with entries for a "Name", "Version", "Author", "Category", and "Description".